Joe Biden Won’t Rule Out Running For A Second Term If He Wins In 2020

-Joe Biden admits that his age should rightfully be a concern in the minds of some voters, but even so the 76-year-old former vice president says that he won’t rule out running for a second term, if he wins in 2020, that is.
+Joe Biden admits that his age should rightfully be a concern in the minds of some voters, but even so, the 76-year-old former vice president says that he won’t rule out running for a second term, if he wins in 2020, that is.

 As USA Today reports, Biden will be 78 years old on Inauguration Day 2020, and 82 years old on Inauguration Day 2024, when his hypothetical second term begins.
-Assuming he wins, and completes, a second term, he would be 86 years old when his successor as president is sworn in in January 2029.
+Assuming he wins and completes a second term, he would be 86 years old when his successor as president is sworn in in January 2029.

 That would make him the oldest man to ever serve as president, by a couple of years.
 Ronald Reagan was a month shy of his 78th birthday when his successor, George HW Bush, was sworn in.
 Donald Trump, by comparison, was a few months shy of his 70th birthday when he was inaugurated to his first term.
 If he wins a second term, he will be a few months short of his 78th birthday when his successor is sworn in.